yzengal/SIGMOD22_Git/README.md

 DC: our proposed DC in the experiments.
 For example, DC is for 2D space.

+HSF: the baseline HSF+FRT in our appendix (i.e., the experiment under the insertion/deletion scenario).

+HSFdc: the extended algorithm HSF+DCsam in our appendix (i.e., the experiment under the insertion/deletion scenario).

+FRT-5: the baseline HSF+FRT in our appendix (i.e., the experiment on the non-Lp metrics).
+In Makefile, "-D CHISQUARE" is for chi-square histogram distance and "-D HELLINGER" is for Hellinger distance.

+DCsam-5: the extended algorithm HSF+DCsam in our appendix (i.e., the experiment on the non-Lp metrics).
+In Makefile, "-D CHISQUARE" is for chi-square histogram distance and "-D HELLINGER" is for Hellinger distance.

 ### Datasets

 dataset/realData: real datasets used in the experiments.
 For example, checkinNYC.txt and checkinTKY are Foursquare datasets, and gaiaChengdu.txt and gaiaHaikou.txt are Didi datasets.